-In response to the implementation of Alternative 2, Option b, the impacts on fishing trips, and associated economic benefits, in the Northern Subzone of the Gulf Eastern Zone are expected to be relatively small because 15% of the king mackerel harvested in the Northern Subzone of the Gulf Eastern Zone have been landed during the months of July and August since the 2004-2005 fishing year (Figure 4.3.2.2).
-Therefore, disruptions to usual trip planning and catch composition as a result of Alternative 2, Option b are expected to be minimal, with relatively small associated economic effects.
+In response to the implementation of Alternative 2, Option a, the impacts on fishing trips, and associated economic benefits, in the Northern Subzone are expected to be relatively small because 15% of the king mackerel harvested in the Northern Subzone have been landed during the months of July and August since the 2004-2005 fishing year (Figure 4.2.2.1).
+Therefore, disruptions to usual trip planning and catch composition as a result of Alternative 2, Option a are expected to be minimal, with relatively small associated economic effects.
 Although disruptions to trip planning and catch composition would be expected to result in adverse economic effects, the magnitude of these effects cannot be determined with available data.

-The implementation of Alternative 2, Option c would not be expected to result in any measureable impact on fishing trips, catch composition because, on average, less than 0.1% of the king mackerel harvested in the Southern Subzone of the Gulf Eastern Zone are harvested during the months of July and August (Figure 4.3.2.3).
-Therefore, disruptions to customary trip planning and catch composition and economic effects due to Alternative 2, Option c are expected to be nil or negligible.
+The implementation of Alternative 2, Option b would not be expected to result in any measureable impact on fishing trips, catch composition because, on average, less than 0.1% of the king mackerel harvested in the Southern Subzone are harvested during the months of July and August (Figure 4.2.2.2).
+Therefore, disruptions to customary trip planning and catch composition and economic effects due to Alternative 2, Option b are expected to be nil or negligible.

-Figure 4.2.2.2.
+Figure 4.2.2.1.
 Average monthly percentage of Gulf migratory group king mackerel landed in the Eastern Zone Northern Subzone (2004/05 to 2010/11).

 Source: Accumulated Landings System data (7/12/2012)

-Figure 4.2.2.3.
+Figure 4.2.2.2.
 Average monthly percentage of Gulf migratory group king mackerel landed in the Eastern Zone Southern Subzone (2004/05 to 2010/11).
 Source: Accumulated Landings System data (7/12/2012)